Subs -30% SUB30

 Yes, as many as you need.
 Each one is billed on its own.
 There's no hard limit on how many you can create, and you manage all of them from the same dashboard.
 If you're planning a larger deployment, reach out and we can talk about volume pricing.

 We support Telegram, Discord, Slack, and WhatsApp.
 You set them up in the dashboard under "Configure Messenger."
 For Telegram, you'll need a bot token from BotFather.
-Discord and Slack work similarly, you grab a bot token from their developer portals.
+Discord and Slack work similarly.
+You grab a bot token from their developer portals.
 WhatsApp is a bit different since it uses a pairing flow through your instance's web interface.
 You can connect more than one platform to the same instance if you want.

 If you see this status after provisioning, it just means the server is running but still needs an LLM API key.
 Head to "Configure AI" in the dashboard and add your key.
 Once that's done, the instance switches to "Running" on its own.